JashoshulWathon/jashos-personalsite/src/markdown/blog/cloud-decor-multi-channel-product-management.md

 <h2>Discovery & analysis</h2>
-<p>Dalam section ini kami bertemu dengan harrison gil stakeholder untuk melakukan interview dan mempelajari workflow mereka saat ini.
-Bermodalkan insight itu kami bisa membuat low fidelity yg bisa menggambarkan business flow to work out screen to screen.</p>
+<p>In this section we met with Harisson Gil stakeholders for doing interview and studying their current workflows.
+Using insight i gathered, we could develop the low fidelity which could potrayed the business flow to work out screen to screen.</p>

 ![clouddecor](/assets/discovery.png "clouddecor")

 <h2>Concepting</h2>
 <p>
-Kami melakukan wireframed to define information architecture of the screen. i also explored various navigation approach to determine the best experience for user.
+i wireframed to define information of the screen, I also explored various navigation approach to determine the best experience for user.
 </p>

 ![clouddecor](/assets/concepting.png "clouddecor")

 <h2>Sprints</h2>
 <p>
-Kami juga melakukan design sprints menggunakan Miro untuk berkolaborasi mengkategorikan informasi apa yang dibutuhkan user berdasarkan prioritas dari yg penting sampai tidak penting.
-Serta menentukan wireframe yang paling benar dan tepat.
+We also executed design sprints to determine the data that necessary for users. and categorizing those data from the most important to less important.
 </p>

 ![clouddecor](/assets/sprint.png "clouddecor")